phrh/BackCLIP/README.md

 ----------------
 #### Usage

-- **backclip_v1.0.py**.
+- **backclip_v2.1.py**.
 This python program identifies the presence of common background in a PAR-CLIP dataset.
 As a result provides:
-	- confidence interval for the mean distribution
+	- confidence interval for proportion of sites in the intersection with a score higher than the threshold
 	- histogram score distribution in the intersection file
 	- common background in a dataset (bed file)
+	- dataset without the sites in the intersection that have a score higher than the threshold

 - The input argument is:
 	- parameters file name  (see _src/[parameters_v1.0](https://github.com/phrh/BackCLIP/blob/master/src/parameters_v1.0)_): this file contains the following parameters :
 		- alpha=significance level (default value 0.01)
 		- threshold=to define if the amount of common background is significant (default (maximum score)/2)
 		- histogram=give as output histogram of the intersection scores (default false)
+		- remove = give as output a modified dataset.
+We removed sites from the intersection (score > threshold)
 		- fbackground=(.BED)file background and corresponding scores (see _src/example/[GLOBALBACKGROUNDGROUPS.bed.sorted.delete.min10](https://github.com/phrh/BackCLIP/blob/master/src/example/GLOBALBACKGROUNDGROUPS.bed.sorted.delete.min10)_.
 Nevertheless, the complete version of the background is _CommonBackground/[Background_49datsets.bed](https://github.com/phrh/BackCLIP/blob/master/CommonBackground/Background_49datsets.bed)_)
 		- fclusters=(.BED)file with clusters detected from PAR-CLIP dataset (see _src/example/[QKI_SRR048972_Bowtie_Score_Cleanmin10_Prueba1.bed](https://github.com/phrh/BackCLIP/blob/master/src/example/QKI_SRR048972_Bowtie_Score_Cleanmin10_Prueba1.bed)_)
 		- filename=in case histogram is true, the name of the output file (default fileclusters.histbackground)